 Course 2: Supply Chain Management (VUE, obligatory course)

 Adel Aazami, Ph.D.

 In this course, the essence of supply chain management in success of a business is emphasised, and it aims to provide the students a good understanding of developing and managing supply chains in line with the needs of the business.

-Course 3: Supply Chain Modelling and Design (PI, obligatory course)
+Course 3: Methods and Tools in Supply Chain and Operations Management (PI, obligatory course)

-Course 4: International Supply Chain Operations (PI) – starting SS2020
+Course 4: International Supply Chain Operations (PI, elective course)

 Dipl.-Vw.
 Dr. Hans-Joachim Schramm